edgexfoundry/edgex-docs/docs_src/threat-models/stride-model/EdgeXFoundryThreatReportV2.2.md

   **Description:**                    Data flowing across query or actuation may be
                                       tampered with by an attacker.
 This may lead to corruption of Device/Sensor.
 Ensure the integrity
                                       of the data flow to the data store.
+I.e. -
+                                      example: a man in the middle attack on the wire between EdgeX and the wired device/sensor or an attack on the sensor (giggling a vibration sensor)

   **Justification:**                  \<no mitigation provided\>